Choose Southcoast Health for a Reliable Breast Ultrasound in Fall River, Dartmouth & Wareham, MA

 The results of your breast ultrasound will guide your next steps.
 If the results are benign (not cancerous), no further treatment may be necessary.
 In other cases, your doctor may recommend additional exams or treatments.

 You can trust every part of your diagnosis and treatment to our expert breast care team at the Southcoast Breast Center — find your closest location today.
 We are proud to treat patients across southeastern Massachusetts and Rhode Island, offering breast ultrasounds and more.

-Southcoast Health offers an expertise in breast care and breast ultrasound in Fall River and Dartmouth, and surrounding areas.
+Southcoast Health offers breast care and breast ultrasound expertise in Fall River and Dartmouth, and surrounding areas.